 What temperature are grilled pork chops done?

-The target temperature for cooking grilled pork chops is about 140 degrees.
+The target temperature for cooking grilled pork chops is about 145 degrees.
 If you use a meat thermometer, try not to poke the needle into the chops too many times, so the juices stay in the meat.
-The chops will go up to 145 degrees while they rest.

 How do you keep grilled pork chops from getting dry?